 At HSBC, security and the protection of customer data is one of our highest priorities.
-Our aim is to deliver a safe and secure banking experience at all times, including when we communicate confidential information to you.
+Our aim is to always deliver a safe and secure banking experience at all times, including when we communicate confidential information to customers.

 We communicate with our customers in a variety of ways depending on their needs and preferences.
-As a personal banking customer, you may find that we send you letters by post or documents and messages that you can access when logged into online banking.
+A personal banking customer may find that we send letters by post or documents and messages that can be accessed when logged into online banking.